Sight Words Every K1-K2 Child Should Know (Singapore MOE List)

 - Red: Cannot read, or consistently confuses with another word

-Review the "yellow" words most frequently — these are on the verge of being mastered and will respond well to a few more practice sessions.
-"Red" words need more intensive work with the strategies above.
+Spend the most time on yellow words — these are on the verge of mastery and will respond quickly to a few more practice sessions.
+Red words need more intensive work with the strategies above.
+Do not just skip them and hope they sort themselves out.

-QuizKin's parent dashboard tracks exactly this — showing which sight words your child has mastered, which are in progress, and which need more practice.
+QuizKin's parent dashboard tracks exactly this, showing which sight words your child has mastered, which are in progress, and which need more practice — without requiring you to maintain a spreadsheet yourself.

 Summary

 Sight words are the building blocks of reading fluency.
 By the end of K2, your child should recognise approximately 100 high-frequency words instantly.
-Combine flashcard-style practice with reading in context, games, writing, and daily reading aloud.
-Keep sessions short, frequent, and fun.
-Consistency beats intensity — 5 minutes every day produces better results than 30 minutes once a week.
+Mix flashcard-style practice with reading in context, games, writing, and daily read-alouds.
+Keep sessions short, frequent, and — if you can manage it — fun.
+Five minutes every day beats 30 minutes once a week, every single time.

 For more ideas on incorporating sight word practice into play, see our 15 fun learning activities for preschoolers at home.